conda-forge/astropy-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `astropy` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `astropy, astropy-base` can be installed with `conda`:

 ```
-conda install astropy
+conda install astropy astropy-base
 ```

 or with `mamba`:

 ```
-mamba install astropy
+mamba install astropy astropy-base
 ```

 It is possible to list all of the versions of `astropy` available on your platform with `conda`: